hongseok-yang/probprog19/README.md

   1. Ferenc Huszar's blog articles are very good, and introduce causality gently and intuitively. ([article1](https://www.inference.vc/untitled/), [article2](https://www.inference.vc/causal-inference-2-illustrating-interventions-in-a-toy-example/), [article3](https://www.inference.vc/causal-inference-3-counterfactuals/)).
 It is also worth reading comments of these articles.
 In particular, one of the comments of the first article lists recent papers on deep learning and causality.

   2. Judea Pearl has been working on causality for many years.
 [His interview](https://www.quantamagazine.org/to-build-truly-intelligent-machines-teach-them-cause-and-effect-20180515/) gives you a glimpse into why he is so passionate about this topic.
 According to what we hear, his recent general-science book "[The Book of Why](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/046509760X)" is very readable and provides good informal overview on causality.
 Pearl's book "[Causality: Models, Reasoning and Inference](https://www.amazon.com/Causality-Reasoning-Inference-Judea-Pearl/dp/052189560X/ref=pd_lpo_sbs_14_img_0?_encoding=UTF8&psc=1&refRID=2Q592JDB4F5N9XZQXH7W)" is the standard reference.
+Finally, it may be worth reading Pearl's recent [article](https://cacm.acm.org/magazines/2019/3/234929-the-seven-tools-of-causal-inference-with-reflections-on-machine-learning/fulltext) on causality in CACM.

 ##### **2. Pyro and its internals**